-If you’re planning a Christmas holiday away from home, there really is no better place to spend the festive season than Canada.
+If you’re planning a Christmas holiday, there really is no better place to spend the festive season than Canada.
 With snowy scenes and seasonal cheer in abundance, you’ll feel festive in no time.

 Many of Canada’s cities transform from bustling metropolises to winter wonderlands over the festive period, with Christmas markets and lots of other events and celebrations planned.
 Read on for our top 6 places to jet off to for some festive cheer.